 4. Protect your data.

-It goes without saying that security should be a top priority, both within your organization and for outside collaborative communications.
-If you are transitioning a large number of employees to a remote work program, ensure that you have sufficient measures in place to keep your data and intellectual property safe.
+This may be the most obvious telecommuting tip out there but it goes without saying that security should be a top priority, both within your organization and for outside collaborative communications.
+If you are transitioning a large number of employees to a remote work program due to the Coronavirus pandemic, ensure that you have sufficient measures in place to keep your data and intellectual property safe.
 These measures range from super simple – keep personal and professional emails separate, do your work on a separate computer, not your teen’s gaming computer – to high-tech encrypted VPNs available from an industry service provider.
 These measures should also apply to any external entities, such as members of your supply chain, who may also be implementing telecommuting programs.

 Physical distance from your workplace doesn’t need to mean isolation from your colleagues.
 Videoconferencing makes virtual face-to-face meetings easy and keeps employees from feeling like they are cut off from water-cooler conversations.
 Encourage community within your organization despite what might seem like a sudden transition to separateness.
 Leverage presence to encourage quick checkpoint meetings on fast-ball projects and regular town hall-style meetings for company-wide updates.
 These are small changes which can have a momentous impact on keeping employees feeling like they are part of your corporate community.